Barnacles – travelling the seas as stowaways

 By the way, there are even barnacles specialised in attaching to other barnacles, for example the rabbit ear barnacle Conchoderma auritum which is often found on Coronula diadema.
 In 2016, firmm spotted these two species on a Humpback Whale in the Strait of Gibraltar (last two pictures under humpback whale).

 Back to our Pilot Whale though.
 We cannot say for sure whether it was really the barnacles that made him go nuts.
 But without the fuss we’d probably never taken notice of these strange creatures.
-Having learned about them, we found even more pictures of those blind passengers travelling on whales and dolphins, a detail we’d never payed attention to before.
+Having learned about them, we found even more pictures of those stowaways travelling on whales and dolphins, a detail we’d never payed attention to before.